 In this article we cover:

-With the introduction of our LTI (Learning Tools Interoperability) for Education you can access the Vevox dashboard directly from your VLE/CMS.
+The authentication code is used for Business who only uses SSO login, as well as Education clients.
+With the introduction of our LTI (Learning Tools Interoperability), you can access the Vevox dashboard directly from your VLE/CMS.
 This relies on external systems to authenticate you when logging into your Vevox Account.

 To support this method of linking your Vevox account to PowerPoint we have introduced the Authentication Code.